NAIST-SE/AttractingContributors/README.md

 # Attracting Contributors
-How many application of job hunting did you submit?
+What is your favorite sports?

 # Rules
-plese tell me the number of application you submitted. ex.
-6 etc.
+plese tell me your favorite sport!! ex.
+Tennis etc.